-The Control Plan mirrors the PFMEA (Process Failure Mode and Effects Analysis) and provides more details on how potential issues are checked in the incoming inspection, assembly process, or during inspection of the finished part.
+The Control Plan mirrors the PFMEA (Process Failure Mode and Effects Analysis) and provides more details on how potential issues are checked in the incoming inspection, assembly process, or during the inspection of the finished part.
 Learn more about control plan requirements and download a free template.

 Includes all of the industry certifications for any lab that was involved in completing validation testing.

 The Appearance Approval Report verifies that the customer has inspected the final product and it meets all the required appearance specifications for the design.
-The report includes color, textures as well as fit (gaps between parts), etc.
+The report includes color, textures, fit (gaps between parts), etc.

 A picture of the production parts is included in the PPAP documentation along with the location where the parts are stored.

-Checking aids are used by production and is a detailed list of all the tools used to inspect, test, or measure parts during the assembly process.
-This aid will list the part, describe the tool and have the calibration schedule for the tool.
+Checking aids are used by production and are a detailed list of all the tools used to inspect test or measure parts during the assembly process.
+This aid will list the part, describe the tool, and have the calibration schedule for the tool.

 This section of the PPAP requirements is where each customer lists their own specific requirements for the PPAP process.

-The Part Submission Warrant is a summary of the entire PPAP submission and specifies
+The Part Submission Warrant is a summary of the entire PPAP submission and specifies: